anthony-jourdon/Genepy/README.md

 # Boundary conditions pre-processing
 ## Presentation
-`bcpy` is a python module designed to evaluate symbolic (mathematic) expression to build analytical velocity functions varying in space and time, define the rheological parameters of a long-term geodynamic model, and generate input file for [pTatin3d](https://github.com/laetitialp/ptatin-gene).
+`genepy` is a python module designed to evaluate symbolic (mathematic) expression to build analytical velocity functions varying in space and time, define the rheological parameters of a long-term geodynamic model, and generate input file for [pTatin3d](https://github.com/laetitialp/ptatin-gene).
 It is a pre-processing tool.

 This module can: